guibros/oracleApp/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.

+These README files provide clear instructions on how to set up, configure, and run both the OracleApp and the server.